DukeRobotics/robosub-ros/landside/catkin_ws/src/gui/README.md

 The table will show you what nodes are running.

 To stop a node that was run using the Launch Dialog, you may click on the item in the table and, on your keyboard, press Delete for Windows or Fn + Delete for Mac, which will stop the node.

-Data is published in percentage for CPU and GB for RAM in the System Usage box.

 ### Rosbag Plugin